SAP/project-kb/docs/getting_started.md

 The operation of the `kaybee` command is controlled via a configuration file and with command flags and switches (these take priority over the configuration).

+To create a configuration file, just run `kaybee setup`; you will have to edit it manually to make it work with your particular setup (for example, the Steady endpoint is set to a dummy value in the default configuration file, you will need to change that to import data from a Steady backend).

 The configuration file, by default, is called `kaybeeconf.yaml` and is searched for in the current directory and, if it is not there, in your home.

-You can put the file in another location (and give it a different name), and instruct `kaybee` to use it with the global flag `-c`.
+You can put the file in any location (and give it a different name), and instruct `kaybee` to use it with the global flag `-c`.
 For example:

     kaybee -c /path/to/your/configfile.yaml <command here...>